-Users commonly look at the sensor resolution of the camera when evaluating gel documentation imaging systems.
+Users commonly look at the sensor resolution of the camera when evaluating gel documentation imaging systems/Western blot imagers.
 However, it is just not all about resolution.
 Dynamic range, sensitivity and camera lens all affect how good a camera is.
-The higher the resolution the camera is, will enable you to see fine detail in your images making it easier to distinguish close bands on your gel or blot.
+The higher the resolution of the camera is, will enable you to see fine detail in your images making it easier to distinguish close bands on your gel or blot.

 When looking at lenses you need to consider the F stop.
 Smaller F stops are especially important for chemiluminescence as smaller F stops let more light into the sensor and can drastically reduce exposure times.